-For incoming freshman, it is certainly much easier to sign up for the meal plan.
+For incoming freshmen, it is certainly much easier to sign up for the meal plan.
 My daughter and son both started Summer B (a few years apart) so they signed up for a meal plan.
-It was a great way to meet other freshman and learn to make healthy choices.
+It was a great way to meet other freshmen and learn to make healthy choices.
 Different kids, different plans.
 Summer 85 is one of the newer options that gives summer students a total of 85 meals per session and includes $150 FlexBucks.
 These are all things to consider and if it doesn’t seem to be working in those first two weeks, it can still be changed.
-Personally, I always thought it was better to go with the minimum pre-paid meals and more GarnetBucks (the ones that will carry over for the duration of their stay).
+Personally, I always thought it was better to go with the minimum pre-paid meals and more Dining Dollars.
 They can always be replenished if used up as opposed to those wasted meals for the breakfasts they couldn’t get up for.